Minimal functions on the random graph: Minimal binary functions

-\begin{lem} Any binary essential function generated by an $E$-dominated binary canonical injection of type projection is $E$-dominated.
-Dually, any binary essential function generated by an $N$-dominated binary canonical injection of type projection is $N$-dominated. \end{lem}
+Observe next that any binary essential function generated by an $E$-dominated binary canonical injection of type projection is $E$-dominated.
+Dually, any binary essential function generated by an $N$-dominated binary canonical injection of type projection is $N$-dominated.
+This implies minimality for the case where $f$ belongs to items (6) or (7).